 and a woman (also in the picture) that was very beautiful.

-In her youth she had been connected to another inventor.
+she had been connected to the inventor of the Phone

 Other cafe visitors were very young and nobody knew who they were.

 Maybe the did not know it themselves ...